top of page

 Courtesy of Acne Studios

-Luxury moved further away from restraint as its defining language.
-Moving beyond the pared-back minimalism that defined previous seasons, SS27 embraced materiality and craftsmanship as renewed expressions of refinement.
-Richer textures, nuanced color, softened tailoring, and visible handwork took center stage.
-Suits looked lived in rather than armored, inviting closer inspection through texture, craft, and construction.
+Luxury fashion is evolving.
+The SS27 season moved away from the restraint that previously defined high-end fashion.
+Instead, it embraced materiality and craftsmanship as renewed expressions of refinement.
+Rich textures, nuanced colors, and softened tailoring took center stage.
+Suits appeared lived-in rather than rigid, inviting closer inspection through their texture, craft, and construction.

 Comments